vitejs/awesome-vite/README.md

 - [vite-plugin-vanilla](https://github.com/Marinerer/vite-plugins/tree/main/packages/vanilla) - Vanilla multi-page web development model.
 - [genaicode/vite-plugin](https://github.com/gtanczyk/genaicode/tree/master/src/vite-genaicode/) - A plugin that embeds an AI coding assistant into the app UI.
 - [vite-plugin-year](https://github.com/8hobbies/vite-plugin-year) -  Inserts the current year to the html file during build.
 Useful for adding a copyright year to the HTML file.
+- [@pivanov/vite-plugin-svg-sprite](https://github.com/pivanov/vite-plugin-svg-sprite) - A lightweight plugin to generate SVG sprites from SVG files, enabling efficient use of symbols in your application for enhanced performance.

 #### Loaders